 And it’s no more extra work to have leftovers or make leftovers on purpose to freeze.
 It works really well for spaghetti sauce, butternut squash soup, tortilla-less soup, hamburger soup, and minestrone.

 It’s so awesome to go to a school concert, swim lessons, a school play, a school fundraiser or really any school event cause they always plan those right in the middle of dinner and be able to just grab something real quick.
 It’s even better if you plan ahead and put it in the fridge that morning so it’s unthawed and not a frozen chunk when it’s time to eat.

-Easy Paleo Dinner Recipes Ideas From Other People
+Easy Paleo Ideas for Dinner From Other People

 Emily I. “My granddaughter begs for me to make this every time she comes over.
 First I cook up about 5 strips of bacon.
 Remove from the pan.
 Add a head of chopped cabbage.
 Saute.
 Add sea salt.
 When it’s at that perfect tender state crumble bacon over it and mix.
 Fabulous.
 I can’t tell you how many compliments I’ve gotten on this recipe.”